SickSAMA/myGitPlayground/README.md

-##Hello, this is a playgound for git commands.
+##Hlalaello, this is a playgound for git commands.